Zia Pueblo, New Mexico

 Zia Pueblo (Eastern Keres: Tsi'ya, Ts'iiy'a, Pueblo de Zía) is a census-designated place (CDP) in Sandoval County, New Mexico, United States.
-The population was 646 at the 2000 census, with 310 males and 336 females.
+As of the 2020 census, Zia Pueblo had a population of 760.
 The pueblo after which the CDP is named is included within the CDP; it is listed on the National Register of Historic Places.

 Zia Pueblo is part of the Albuquerque metropolitan area.